 Sandvik’s Board of Directors is ultimately responsible for the governance of risk management including internal control over financial reporting.

-Sandvik internal control over financial reporting forms an integral part of the operational system described in The Sandvik Way in the Annual Report 2020, which also includes risk assessments, policies, procedures and compliance.
+Sandvik internal control over financial reporting forms an integral part of the operations, described in The Sandvik Way in the Annual report 2021, which also includes risk assessments, policies, procedures and compliance.

 The Sandvik Financial Reporting Policies and Procedures govern control over financial reporting.
 These documents contain detailed instructions regarding accounting policies and financial reporting procedures to be applied by all Sandvik reporting entities.

 A Sandvik Financial Internal Control Framework has been developed and includes key components such as well-defined roles and responsibilities, internal control procedures and the risk and control matrix which defines a mandatory minimum of control activities that contribute to the mitigation of risks to acceptable levels.
-Internal control implementation has been completed in Group Functions and is continued in all business areas.
-85 percent is expected to be completed in mid–2021 and the remaining 15 percent will be completed before mid–2022.
+Internal control implementation projects continued during 2021 and will be completed in the first quarter of 2022.

 Risk assessment and risk management

 The Enterprise Risk Management (ERM) process at Sandvik includes the area of financial reporting.
-Read more about the Enterprise Risk Management (ERM) program in the Annual Report 2020.
+Read more about the Enterprise Risk Management (ERM) program in the Annual report 2021.
 Key risks noted in local assessments and observations made by Internal and External Audit are also taken into consideration to ensure that adequate controls exist to mitigate these risks.